 The majority of Yorkville's residential subdivisions are conventionally-designed with long curvilinear streets and standard-sized lots and housing designs.
 Alternative approaches to conventional subdivision design are proposed for areas in Yorkville that have unique topographical and scenic features - features that are worth maintaining from an environmental quality standpoint.
 Conservation and estate residential design, as such approaches are often termed, also provides flexibility in the types of housing products that could be offered in such developments.
-Neo-Traditional Design, which emphasizes gridded street patterns with slightly higher residential densities could be employed in a future Transit-Oriented Development (TOD) zone for a proposed Metra train station in Yorkville's northeast side.
+Neo-Traditional Design, which emphasizes gridded street patterns with slightly higher residential densities could be employed in a future Transit-Oriented Development (TOD) zone for a proposed Metra train station.
+There are two potential locations for a Metra train station, one on Yorkville's northwest side near Beecher and Faxon Roads, the second in an area east of Illinois Route 47 between the Wrigley manufacturing complex and the Old Bristol village area.
 Along with more diversity on housing products, these subdivision design types also help to enhance Yorkville's physical appearance, and potentially promote Yorkville as a community with distinctive living environments.